 Mighty and majestic, the bur oak (Quercus macrocarpa) is a survivor.
-Its massive trunk and rough bark help it exist in a very broad natural range in a variety of habitats – from bottomlands to dry uplands.
+Its massive trunk and rough bark help it exist in a very broad natural range in a variety of habitats – from wet bottomlands to dry uplands.
 What is a bur oak?
 Read on for bur oak information and tips on bur oak care.

 What is a Bur Oak?

 Bur oaks, also called mossycup oak, are decidedly impressive oak trees native to North America.
 They grow in the wild in central and eastern sections of the continent.
-The common names comes from a mossy scale, or bur, on the acorn cup rim.
+The common names come from a mossy scale, or bur, on the acorn cup rim.

 Bur Oak Information

 Bur oak trees are medium to large sized trees.
 They are deciduous members of the white oak group and grow to heights between 60 and 150 feet tall (18-46 m.).
 If you are thinking of planting a bur oak, you’ll want to take height into account when selecting a site.
 Keep in mind that the trees also have broad, rounded crowns.